Midcoast Maine Lighthouses

 Pond Island Light

 Phippsburg: This tower is located on an uninhabited Pond Island at the mouth of the Kennebec River.
 It was built in 1821.
 The keepers quarters and fog signal were destroyed, but the fog signal was replaced and modernized.
-This lighthouse is accessible by boat only through the west side of Kennebec River entrance and can be viewed from Popham Beach.
+This lighthouse is accessible by boat only through the west side of the Kennebec River entrance and can be viewed from Popham Beach.
 Included in the National Register of Historic Places.

 Ram Island Light